Osaka court rejects retrial over Wakayama curry poisoning murders | The Japan Times

 At the summer festival in July 1998, four people died and 63 people suffered acute arsenic poisoning after eating the curry, according to court records.

-In 2009, the Supreme Court rejected an appeal against her guilty ruling.
-In 2017, the Wakayama District Court rejected a petition for retrial by Hayashi, who immediately appealed to the higher court.
+The Supreme Court rejected an appeal against the guilty ruling in 2009.
+In 2017, the Wakayama District Court rejected a petition for retrial by Hayashi, who immediately appealed to the higher court in Osaka.